Adblock Plus: Security

-Controversies

-Controversy over ad filtering and ad whitelisting
+Reception

+Ad filtering, ad whitelisting, and "acceptable ads"

 The owners of some websites which use third-party hosted online advertising to fund the hosting of their websites have argued that the use of ad-blocking software such as Adblock Plus risks cutting off their revenue stream.
 While some websites such as The New York Times and The Daily Telegraph have successfully implemented subscription and membership-based paywall systems for revenue, many websites today rely on third-party hosted online advertising to function.

 On December 5, 2011, Wladimir Palant announced that certain "acceptable" ads would be whitelisted in upcoming builds of the Adblock Plus software, with the option to remove whitelisted ads by using a custom setting in the software.
 According to Palant, only static advertisements with a maximum of one script will be permitted as "acceptable", with a preference towards text-only content.
 The announcement generated controversy both on Adblock Plus's website and on social media sites like Reddit.

+Starting with version 2.0, Adblock Plus started allowing "acceptable ads" by default, with acceptable ad standards being set by The Acceptable Ads Committee.
+They charge large institutions fees to become whitelisted and marked as "acceptable", stating "[Adblock Plus] only charge large entities a license fee so that we can offer the same whitelisting services to everyone and maintain our resources to develop the best software for our users." on their about page.